mfkiwl/nearist_gpu/python/examples/wikipedia_search/README.md

 You may run the script within your favorite Python IDE, or, run from a Python terminal with the command ```exec(open("query_wikipedia_live.py").read(), globals())```

 ### Expected Output - query_wikipedia_live
+The following output was generated on an Amazon P2 instance with a single Tesla K80.

 ```
 Connecting to Nearist server...
     Connection successful.